-- Liaise with Children social care and other agencies in Sefton (If children live in another area liaise with the relevant agencies). - Refer all cases of suspected abuse or allegations to Sefton INTEGRATED FRONT DOOR.
-[IFD] immediately, if at any point there is a risk of immediate serious harm to the child school need to contact the police. - Liaise with staff and act as a source of support, advice and expertise within school when deciding to make a referral using Sefton INTEGRATED FRONT DOOR Contact on-line form.
-This can be found at https://www.sefton.gov.uk/social-care/children-and-young-people/report-a-child-or-young-person-at-risk/information-for-professionalsaspx - Liaise with the Head teacher (where this is not one and the same person) to inform them of issues under Section 47 of the Children Act 1989 and Police investigations. - Remain responsible for oversight of any child on placements or alternative education arrangements. - Ensure the most relevant trained person attends strategy discussions, case conferences, core groups, or other multi-agency planning meetings, team around the family (TAF), contributes to assessments, and provides a report which has been shared with the parents where necessary. - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search as outlined in the statutory guidance PACE Code C.
+- ✓ Liaise with Children's Social Care and other agencies in Sefton (If children live in another area liaise with the relevant agencies). - ✓ Refer all cases of suspected abuse or allegations to Sefton Children's Help and Advice Team (CHAT) immediately, if at any point there is a risk of immediate serious harm to the child school need to contact the police. - ✓ Liaise with staff and act as a source of support, advice and expertise within school when deciding to make a referral.

-- Ensure that any child currently on a child protection plan who is absent from school without explanation is referred to Sefton Council School Attendance First Day Response Scheme, and contact is made with the social worker, in their absence, a Team Manager. - Be responsible for responding to domestic abuse notifications from the Operation Encompass Initiative and provide support to children and their families as appropriate. - Refer concerns about Child-on-Child abuse including allegations of sexual violence and sexual harassment and accessing multi-agency support when appropriate. - Refer concerns about missing children or any transfer concerns to Sefton Children Missing Education: cme@sefton.gov.uk; - Understand advise and support the school and staff regarding the requirements of the Prevent Duty to protect children from the risk of radicalisation. - Refer children and support staff who make referrals to the Channel programme where there is a radicalisation concerns. - (EYFS) inform Ofsted of any allegations of serious harm or abuse by any person working with a child (whether the allegations relate to harm or abuse, committed on the premises or elsewhere) and of the action taken in respect of the allegations. - Where required to do so, liaise with the "Case Manager" and Local Authority Designated Officer (LADO) in cases of allegations against a member of staff or another adult. - Refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not voluntarily left the school. - Refer to the Police, cases where a crime may have been committed. - Hold information on which children have a social worker, so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Access a range of advice to help identify children in need of additional mental health support. - Liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+- ✓ Liaise with the Head teacher (where this is not one and the same person) to inform them of issues under Section 47 of the Children Act 1989 and Police investigations. - ✓ Remain responsible for oversight of any child on placements or alternative education arrangements. - ✓ Ensure the most relevant trained person attends strategy discussions, case conferences, core groups, or other multi-agency planning meetings, team around the family (TAF), contributes to assessments, and provides a report which has been shared with the parents where necessary. - ✓ Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - ✓ Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search as outlined in the statutory guidance - PACE Code C. - ✓ Ensure that any child currently on a child protection plan who is absent from school without explanation is referred to Sefton Council School Attendance First Day Response Scheme, and contact is made with the social worker, in their absence, a Team Manager. - ✓ Be responsible for responding to domestic abuse notifications from the Operation Encompass Initiative and provide support to children and their families as appropriate. - ✓ Refer concerns about Child-on-Child abuse including allegations of sexual violence and sexual harassment and accessing multi-agency support when appropriate. - ✓ Refer concerns about missing children or any transfer concerns to Sefton Children Missing Education: cme@sefton.gov.uk; - ✓ Understand advise and support the school and staff regarding the requirements of the Prevent Duty to protect children from the risk of radicalisation. - ✓ Refer children and support staff who make referrals to the Channel programme where there is a radicalisation concerns. - ✓ (EYFS) inform Ofsted of any allegations of serious harm or abuse by any person working with a child (whether the allegations relate to harm or abuse, committed on the premises or elsewhere) and of the action taken in respect of the allegations. - ✓ Where required to do so, liaise with the "Case Manager" and Local Authority Designated Officer (LADO) in cases of allegations against a member of staff or another adult. - ✓ Refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not voluntarily left the school. - ✓ Refer to the Police, cases where a crime may have been committed. - ✓ Hold information on which children have a social worker, so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - ✓ Access a range of advice to help identify children in need of additional mental health support. - ✓ Liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
 'When to call the police', should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do.
 (NPCC 2020)